 Do you have a perfect credit score?
 If not, you’re not alone—the average credit score across America is 687.
-That fair score is certainly a stretch from the shimmering 850.
+That’s certainly a stretch from the shimmering 850 ideal.

 I actually have a perfect credit score.
 It wasn’t by luck, and it wasn’t by taking any shortcuts.
 By understanding how credit worked and enacting a credit strategy tailored to my financial position, I achieved this score and continue to maintain it today.

 I’m here to tell you that it’s not impossible: a perfect score is achievable over time.
 I’d like to share my insights—from understanding credit to specific tips—with you.

 Good Credit, Bad Credit & Imagining a World Without Credit